qeo/qeo-core/README.md

 - A 32-bit or 64-bit Linux system.
 - 300MB of free disk space.
+- Gradle version 2.1 or higher

 ## Building ##

-You can build the open source version using the `build.sh` script.
+You can build the open source version using various build scripts.
 This script takes one argument to specify the directory to which the resulting artifacts will be copied.

+Building qeo-c using make:

+    $ ./build_c_make.sh install

+Building qeo-c using gradle/make:

+    $ ./build_c.sh install

+Building qeo-android:

+    $ ./build_android.sh install

+Building samples: It's required the execute the "build_c.sh" and "build_android.sh" script first.

-    $ ./build.sh install
+    $ ./build_samples.sh install

 ## Documentation ##